-How do I grant an IAM user access to file support cases?
+How do I grant an IAM user access to submit support cases?

 0

-An AWS Identity and Access Management (IAM) user on my AWS account can't file support cases.
+An AWS Identity and Access Management (IAM) user on my AWS account can't submit support cases.

 Resolution

-By default, IAM users on an AWS account can't access services and functions unless the AWS account root user explicitly grants access.
-You can grant permission to IAM users to access the AWS Support Center by attaching a managed policy to the IAM user, group, or role.
+By default, IAM users on an account can access services and functions only after the account root user explicitly grants access.

-The following example policy grants access to AWS Support but restricts the IAM user from resolving cases:
+The following example policy grants access to AWS Support, but the IAM user can't resolve cases:

 "Statement": [